peteraba/d5/README.md

 #### Verbs with irregular second/third person in present

+Verbs with irregular second and third persons in present have 5 words after the auxiliary and before arguments.

+5 words in order:

+ * dictionary form (present form for wir)
+ * preterite
+ * past particle
+ * present form for du
+ * present form for er

 | German                                                  | English  | Third     | Category | Date       | Score  |
 |---------------------------------------------------------|----------|-----------|----------|------------|--------|
 | h verlassen, verließ, verlassen, verlässt, verlässt     | to leave | elhagyni  | verb     | 2014-05-05 | 5      |